Classical Studies Course Offerings

 A continuation of CLAS 111, with extended reading passages in Greek prose and poetry.
 Prerequisite: CLAS 111.
 Spring semester.

-A study of the ancient Greek thinkers who began Western philosophy with a focus on Plato and Aristotle.
+A study of the ancient Greek thinkers who initiated Western philosophy.
+The course begins with the pre-Socratic philosophers and then focuses on Plato and Aristotle.
 Fall semester.

 The course introduces students to the three major schools of Hellenistic philosophy that dominated Greek thought after Aristotle (Skepticism, Stoicism and Epicureanism) and their respective attempts to refine or reject the classical conception of the good life.
 Students explore principally the ethical implications of the Hellenistic movement, though certain issues in metaphysics and epistemology are covered as well.

-A completion of the study of grammar, syntax and vocabulary of Greek prose and poetry.
-Readings include selections from Herodotus, Thucydides and Plato.
+Continued study of grammar, syntax and vocabulary of Greek prose and poetry.
+Readings may include selections from Herodotus, Thucydides, Plato or early Christian texts.
 Prerequisite: CLAS 112.
 Fall semester.

 This course will study both Greek and Roman mythology in their literary and cultural contexts.
 The course will consider the meanings, purposes and universality of various myths, such as the stories of Prometheus, Orpheus, Oedipus and Aeneas.
 It may also include comparative elements, touching, for example, Norse, Celtic and American Indian myths.